 Yellen made history as the first woman to serve as the Federal Reserve chair during the Obama administration.
-She could soon set another record as the first woman to serve as Treasury Secretary.
-President-elect Joe Biden has nominated her for the role, which requires Senate confirmation.
+She made history again when she was confirmed as the new Treasury Secretary in President Joe Biden’s administration.

 Here’s what you need to know about Yellen’s husband:

 1. Akerlof Won a Nobel Prize for His Work on How ‘Asymmetric Information’ Impacts Prices